BuildForSDG/team-214-backend/README.md

 This will install all the dependencies found in `pyproject.toml`, that includes pytest for running tests and flake8, linter for the project.

-&nbsp;
+### 5. Start the project

-5. With the dependencies installed, you can start the project by running:
+With the dependencies installed, you can start the project by running:

 ```sh
 python manage.py run
 ```

-### Additional commands
+## Additional commands

 - Lint: `poetry run flake8`

 - Run tests using the command: `poetry run pytest`

-- Install dependencies:
-  `poetry add <dependency>`
-- Install dev dependencies:
+- Install dependencies: `poetry add <dependency>`

-  `poetry add --dev <dev-dependency>`
+- Install dev dependencies: `poetry add --dev <dev-dependency>`

 ## Authors